OldHaven-Network/MegaMod-Mixins/README.md

 ```

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is under the GPLv3 license.
+Open Source your stuff if you decide to use my code.